 Being a box truck owner can be a risky job at times.
 When a delivery box truck flipped over on the MD-140 in 2016, one person was airlifted to Shock Trauma.
 A tractor-trailer and a box truck collided along Interstate 95 in Jessup, MD, and both drivers were injured and hospitalized in another accident.
 In 2020, a teen bicyclist died after he got hit by a box truck.

 If you have acquired a commercial box truck, you will want to make the most out of your purchase.
-Here’s what you need to know about commercial box trucks, the cost of box truck insurance, and whether your business needs it.
+Here’s what you need to know about box truck insurance, and whether your business needs it.

 What is a Box Truck?

-To begin with, a box truck is a commercial vehicle with separated cargo and cab area.
+A box truck is a commercial vehicle with a separated cargo and cab area.
 The distinctive name of this truck originates from the fact that the cargo area of the truck is shaped like a box.

 Commercial box trucks are adaptable vehicles that can easily haul cargo of any type.
 Business owners across industries value box trucks for their protected cargo space and their powerful engines.